 Make Social Activities Personal

-Over the last few years, online social platforms lose their primary objective to provide a platform where people can socialize and become a money making monsters since the user’s data is getting precious.
+Over the last few years, online social media lose their primary objective to provide a platform where people can socialize.
+And become a money making monsters since the user’s data is getting precious.

-This is why the social accounts that you are using mostly share your data publicly now, which leads to a massive data breach.
-However, after the recent incident of data breaches by one of the most popular social platform, finally, governments take action against them to limit them from stealing users data.
+This is why the social accounts that you are using mostly share your data publicly now.
+Which leads to a massive data breach.
+However, after the recent incident of data breaches by one of the most popular social platform, finally, governments take action against them.

 This only thing, which should be appreciated after the Facebook scandal, is that now you can control your majority of data by changing your privacy settings.